theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-10-customer-care.md

 wrote [VoteCounter](https://gitlab.com/shardul.chiplunkar/vote-counter/) over
 the summer: a decent-looking Java application with a GUI, operating over the network with a server reliably recording results and taking care of client connections/failures on the fly.
 Specifying arbitrary offices and candidates was as easy as editing an XML file and you could add logos and nominee symbols and whatnot as required.
-Everything was under the GPLv3 and the sources (under 1500 LOC, by the way, excluding an XML parser library and a command-line argument library) were pretty well-documented; a satisfactory project on the whole.
+Everything was under the GPLv3 and the sources (under 1500 lines of code, by the way, excluding an XML parser library and a command-line argument library) were pretty well-documented; a satisfactory project on the whole.

 It worked well in my school the next year and is being used every year since, including just a month ago.
 And after the first two years, a school my aunt